oracle-devrel/devo.tutorials/oci-iac-framework/getting-started-with-oci-step-6-governance.md

 ## Compartments

-Something important to think about as you begin is how you will organize your tenants.
-Oracle Cloud Infrastructure offers a key feature in building up a virtual PC with a tenancy, and has introduced compartments to have a proper organizational structure so you can organize your infrastructure and use policies per compartments for a proper role and permission concept.
+Something important to consider as you set up your network is how you'll organize your tenants.
+Oracle Cloud Infrastructure (OCI) offers a key feature in building a virtual PC with tenancy: compartments.
+OCI compartments divide your resources into logical groups that help organize and control access, allowing you to define policies for proper role and permission management.

-When you first start working with Oracle Cloud Infrastructure, you need to think carefully about how you want to use compartments to organize and isolate your cloud resources.
-Compartments are fundamental to that process.
-Most resources can be moved between compartments.
-However, it's important to think through the compartment design for your organization up front, before implementing anything.

-Compartments are tenancy-wide, across regions.
-When you create a compartment, it's available in every region that your tenancy is subscribed to.
-You can get a cross-region view of your resources in a specific compartment with the tenancy explorer.
+When you first start working with OCI, you'll need to think carefully about how you want to use compartments to organize and isolate your cloud resources.
+Compartments are tenancy-wide and cross-region, so when you create a compartment, it's available in *every* region that your tenancy is subscribed to.
+At any point, you can get a cross-region view of your resources in a specific compartment with the tenancy explorer.

+### Creating a policy

-After creating a compartment, you need to write at least one policy for it, otherwise no one can access it (except administrators or users who have permissions set at the tenancy level).
-When creating a compartment inside another compartment (up to six-levels of sub-compartments are supported), the compartment inherits access permissions from compartments higher up its hierarchy.
+After creating a compartment, you need to write at least one policy for it, otherwise no one can access it (except for administrators or users who have permissions set at the tenancy level).
+When creating a compartment *inside* another compartment (up to six-levels of sub-compartments are supported), the compartment inherits access permissions from compartments higher up its hierarchy.

-When you create an access policy, you need to specify which compartment to attach it to.
-This controls who can later modify or delete the policy.
+When you create an access policy the first thing you will need to do is specify which compartment to attach it to.
+This policy controls who can later modify or delete the policy.
 Depending on how you've designed your compartment hierarchy, you might attach it to the tenancy, a parent, or to the specific compartment itself.

+### Placing a resource

-To place a new resource in a compartment, you simply specify that compartment when creating the resource (the compartment is one of the required pieces of information to create a resource).
-Keep in mind that most IAM resources reside in the tenancy (this includes users, groups, compartments, and any policies attached to the tenancy) and can't be created in or managed from a specific compartment.
+To place a new resource in a compartment, you simply assign a compartment when creating the resource (the compartment is one of the required pieces of information to create a resource).
+Keep in mind that most Identity and Access Management (IAM) resources reside in the tenancy (this includes users, groups, compartments, and any policies attached to the tenancy) and can't be created in or managed from a specific compartment.

-The structure of compartment varies in most cases by the organizational structure of the company.
-Well-established and large companies have, in many cases, centralized services like a security or a network compartment.
-Smaller and newer companies could have a leaner and less complex setup and are organized by projects without central entities which are responsible for certain elements in the infrastructure.
+In most cases, the structure of a compartment varies with the organizational structure of the company.
+Well-established and large companies frequently have centralized services like a security or a network compartment.
+Smaller and newer companies might have a leaner and less complex setup, meaning that they could be organized by projects without central entities which are responsible for certain elements in the infrastructure.

+### DevOps

-The flexibility and the features by OCI in using compartments to organize and isolate cloud resources gives you the ability to build up your organization, or a desired new setup of your tenancy to fulfill your requirement in the organization of your elements.
+Once you've established your compartment, the next consideration should be how to manage its associated resources.
+OCI's flexibility and feature-rich set of capabilities allow you to organize and isolate cloud resources just the way you want them.
+With compartments, you have the ability to build up your organization or reconfigure an existing tenancy to meet an evolving set of requirements.

-We are supporting both centralized and federated application DevOps models.
-Most common models are dedicated DevOps teams aligned with a single workload.
-In the case of smaller workloads or COTS or 3rd party application, a single AppDevOps team is responsible for workload operation.
-Independent of this model every DevOps team manages several workload staging environments (DEV, UAT, PROD) deployed to individual landing zones/subscriptions.
+Typically, a DevOps team will orchestrate the behavior of your infrastructure and access to its resources.
+Once again, OCI has your back.
+OCI supports both centralized and federated application DevOps models.
+Most common models involve a dedicated DevOps teams aligned with a single workload.
+In the case of smaller workloads, commercial-off-the-shelf (COTS), or 3rd-party applications, a single AppDevOps team is responsible for workload operation.
+Independent of this model, every DevOps team manages several workload staging environments (DEV, UAT, PROD) deployed to individual landing zones/subscriptions.
 Each landing zone has a set of RBAC permissions managed with OCI IAM provided by the Platform SecOps team.

-When the base is handed over to the DevOps team, the team is end-to-end responsible for the workload.
-They can independently operate within the security guardrails provided by the platform team.
-If dependency on central teams or functions are discovered, it is highly recommended to review the process and eliminated as soon as possible to unblock DevOps teams.
+When the base is handed over to the DevOps team, it is end-to-end responsible for the workload.
+While they can operate independently to manage operations, they must always operate within the security guardrails provided by the platform team.
+Should any dependencies on central teams or functions be discovered, it's highly recommended to review the process and eliminate them as quickly as possible to unblock the DevOps teams.

-A project-based setup:
+## Setups

+Next, let's look at a couple of different setups.
+Both setups are just examples and will require a discovery workshop with the customer to build the compartment structure based on their requirements.

+The landing zone, as part of the base setup, is intended to provide an initial setup as blueprint for a classical 3-tier web-application where each layer is logically separated for each department with centralized management of IAM, network, and security.

+### Project-based

 {% imgx assets/OCI-central-mgmt-per_project.png 1200 601 "project-based setup" %}

-A department-based setup:
+### Department-based

 {% imgx assets/OCI-central-mgmt-functional_compartments.png 1200 575 "department-based setup" %}

-Both setups are just examples and will require a discovery workshop with the customer to build the compartment structure based on his requirements.

-The landing zone, as part of the base setup in step 2, is intended to provide an initial setup as blueprint for a classical 3-tier web-application where each layer is logically separated for each department with centralized management of IAM, network, and security.

 ## Cloud Costs

-It's key to have a clear view on cloud cost.
-[Foundations: OCI Pricing and Billing][cost_course1] and [Billing and Cost Management][cost_course2] allow you to improve control and visibility over your cloud budgets, usage, and spend.
+As with any business-related operation, it's key to have a clear view on cloud cost.
+Check out [Foundations: OCI Pricing and Billing][cost_course1] and [Billing and Cost Management][cost_course2] allow you to improve control and visibility over your cloud budgets, usage, and spend.

-This document gives you some guidance how to manage Cloud cost effectively.
+These documents gives you some guidance how to manage Cloud cost effectively.
 You will be alerted based on your own business rules and are able to individually break down all your cloud usage.

+### OCI cost management

-See Jenet (Cloud cost controller) in our 4 minutes [Introduction to Oracle Cloud Infrastructure Cost Management video][cost_video1] to get an initial idea of effective cloud cost management.
+In this section, we'll learn more about OCI's cost management capabilities by examining a potential real-world scenario.
+Let's meet Janet, a Cloud Cost Controller, in our 4-minute [Introduction to Oracle Cloud Infrastructure Cost Management video][cost_video1] to get an initial idea of effective cloud cost management.

 {% imgx assets/jenet.jpg 1200 615 "Jenet is doing Cost Management" %}

-In our example Jenet is responsible for Cost Management.
-This consists of:
+In our example, Janet is responsible for Cost Management.
+Their role consists of:

-- Manage Cloud Budgets
+- Managing Cloud Budgets
-- Stay on top of cloud spend
+- Staying on top of cloud spend
-- Analyze usage for cost optimization
+- Analyzing usage for cost optimization

-To do so, Oracle provides Jenet Enterprise-grade Controls for Cost Management.
+To help them in their job, Oracle provides Janet Enterprise-grade Controls for Cost Management.

 {% imgx assets/enterprise_grade_controls.jpg "Enterprise-grade Controls for Cost Management" %}

-OCI provides you a comprehensive set of tools out of the box to manage Cloud cost effectively.
+OCI also provides you a comprehensive set of tools out of the box to manage Cloud costs effectively.
+We'll examine those in a little more detail in the next section.

 ## Manage Cloud cost effectively (out of the box)

-[Billing and Payment Tools Overview][cost_doku_tools_overview] Oracle Cloud Infrastructure provides various billing and payment tools that make it easy to manage your service costs.
+In the [Billing and Payment Tools Overview][cost_doku_tools_overview], we we take a look at how OCI provides various billing and payment tools that make it easy to manage your service costs.
+We'll explore some of those invaluable resources in the sections below, including visibility, predictability, and control.

-### Predictability and Control
+### Predictability and control

 {% imgx assets/predictability.jpg 45% "Predictability" %}
 {% imgx assets/predictability_1.jpg 45% "Allocate Budgets" %}

-Budgets are set on cost-tracking tags or on compartments (including the root compartment) to track all spending in that cost-tracking tag or for that compartment and its children.
-Budgets can be used to set thresholds for your Oracle Cloud Infrastructure spending.
-You can set alerts on your budget to let you know when you might exceed your budget, and you can view all of your budgets and spending from one single place in the Oracle Cloud Infrastructure console.
+Budgets are set either on cost-tracking tags or on compartments (including the root compartment), and track all spending for it and any of its children.
+Budgets can be used to set thresholds for your Oracle Cloud Infrastructure spending, allowing you to set alerts to let you know when you might exceed your budget.
+And all of your budgets and spending can be conveniently accessed from a single location in the Oracle Cloud Infrastructure console.

 {% imgx assets/control.jpg 45% "Control" %}
-{% imgx assets/control_1.jpg 45% "Set Tresholds" %}
+{% imgx assets/control_1.jpg 45% "Set Thresholds" %}

-See [Budgets Overview][cost_doku_budgets] for more information.
+**Reference:** See [Budgets Overview][cost_doku_budgets] for more information.

-Budgets help you track your Oracle Cloud Infrastructure (OCI) spending.
-They monitor costs at a compartment level or cost-tracking tag level.
-You can set alerts on a budget to receive an email notification based on an actual or forecasted spending threshold.
-Budget alerts also integrate with the Events service.
-You can use this integration and the Oracle Notifications service to send messages through PagerDuty, Slack, or SMS.
+With such highly granular cost tracking, budgets allow you to set alerts to provide email notification based on an actual or forecasted spending threshold.
+These alerts also integrate with the Events service and you can use this integration in combination with the Oracle Notifications service to send messages through PagerDuty, Slack, or SMS.

-You can also use the integration with Events service to trigger functions that create quotas resulting in budgets with hard limits.
+You can also use the integration with the Events service to trigger functions that create quotas resulting in budgets with hard limits.

 {% imgx assets/3steps.png "You can create and enforced budget in three easy steps" %}